Wanda Austin: Book

 In 2016, Austin published a book called Making Space: Strategic Leadership for a Complex World.

 Awards

 Austin is a recipient of the National Intelligence Medallion for Meritorious Service, the Air Force Scroll of Achievement, and the National Reconnaissance Office Gold Distinguished Service Medal.
 She was also named Women of the Year award and received the Robert H. Herndon Black Image Award from The Aerospace Group.
 Austin was also inducted into the Women in Technology International Hall of Fame in 2007, and received the Black Engineer of the Year Award in 2009.
 The following year, she received the American Institute of Aeronautics and Astronautics' von Braun Award for Excellence in Space Program Management,.
 She was also elected to the University of Southern California Board of Trustees in the same year.
 She is a recipient of the 2012 Horatio Alger Award and the 2012 NDIA Peter B. Teets Industry award.
 She also received the USC Presidential Medallion in 2018.
+She received an honorary Doctor of Humane Letters from USC in 2019.